 - On the Saturday night, try to keep your little one up a full hour past bedtime (you could let them sleep a little longer for their daytime nap(s) or add in an extra nap depending on their age).

 - If they wake an hour before the normal time, leave them in the room if they are settled – they may drop back off to sleep.
 If not, try to help them back to sleep and try not to feed them until at least 6am on the new time.

 - Over the next couple of days, they should re-adjust to waking at 7am.

-Either way, it’s extremely important to not let clock changes allow your child to slip into waking patterns which you will still be trying to resolve when the clocks go forward one hour in the new year!
+Whichever approach you use, it’s extremely important to not let clock changes allow your child to slip into waking patterns which you will still be trying to resolve when the clocks go forward one hour next March!
 If your child does end up waking earlier than you would like, have a read of my blog on early wakings to find out more on how to resolve this.